The Value of Ghost Kitchens

 What is a Ghost Kitchen?

 A ghost kitchen is a professional kitchen facility specifically designed to meet the needs of delivery and carry-out orders.
-Also referred to as virtual, cloud or dark kitchens, ghost kitchens are optimized kitchen layouts that streamline the production of to-go orders at a level of efficiency that traditional kitchen facilities cannot match.
+Also referred to as virtual, cloud, or dark kitchens, they are optimized kitchen layouts that streamline the production of to-go orders at a level of efficiency that traditional kitchen facilities cannot match.

-Ghost kitchens also offer an economic approach for new restaurants to enter the market without committing to the additional expense of dine-in areas.
-Euromonitor estimates ghost kitchens could become a $1 trillion global market by 2030.
+These kitchens also offer an economic approach for new restaurants to enter the market without committing to the additional expense of dine-in areas.
+Euromonitor estimates they could become a $1 trillion global market by 2030.
 However, these solutions also come with challenges.